What Is Search Intent and Why Does It Matter?

 In looking at funnels and journeys, it is critical to always think ahead to the next stage the searcher might take so that you can fulfill this, too.

-If, for example, a visitor to your site is in the consideration phase and has just landed on your page after searching “sales pipeline vs sales funnel,” ask these two key questions:
+If, for example, a visitor to your site is in the consideration phase and has just landed on your landing page after searching “sales pipeline vs sales funnel,” ask these two key questions:

 • What do they want to do next?